Carlinville Chapter House

 Macoupin County Timeline

-This timeline provides a condensed summary of the historical journey of Macoupin County, Illinois.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Macoupin County, Illinois.

 - 1829 - Macoupin County is established on January 17th.